Samkth123/KTH-md/Public Policy/Lecture 1/Brunson.md

 Companies aim to specialize and concentrate on a particular type of action - a natural way forward.
-Policital organisations want to generalize as the ideas of the public increasingly diverge and touch on new areas.
-Generalization also promotes legitimacy as the political org listens to its environment.
+Policital organisations want to generalize as the ideas of the public increasingly diverge and touch on new areas. **==Generalization==** also promotes legitimacy as the political org listens to its environment.